cynixx3/third-party-miner-installer-for-ethos/README.md

 ```

 ### Config Sample
+Here is an example of how to add ubqminer to ethos.
+These instructions will apply to any miner simply by changing "ubqminer" to the miner you want.

-You can use ubqminer miner globally for your all rigs:
+You can use ubqminer miner globally for your all rigs
 ```
 globalminer ubqminer
 ```